ssamu04/Blockchain/ETH+AVAX/README.md

 ## Description

+### Degen-Token

+This is the Module 4 assessment submitted for ETH + AVAX Course, which entails creating a Degen ERC20 token and deployed in Avalanche network.

 ### SCM-Starter

 This is the Module 2 assessment submitted for ETH + AVAX Course, which entails a project with functions for frontend.